 Compartment syndrome or acute form – CECS (Chronic Exertional Compartment Syndrome) is a condition where your circulation and soft tissue function become compromised by increased pressure within a space.

 Acute compartment syndrome is a surgical emergency to prevent tissue death.
 Chronic compartment syndrome is reversible with sound professional advice and injury management.

 The most common cause of shin pain that we see at PhysioWorks is shin pain from running.
 Frequently the shin pain is caused by excessive changes in training loads.
 Overload can happen as runners ramp up their loads from zero to a few kilometres or at the other end of the spectrum as runners prepare for more extended events, e.g. marathon or Ironman events.

 However, any sport that involves running or even landing activities can experience shin pain due to overloading.
 This overload can include football codes, netball or even high-speed and load sports such as gymnastics.

 More info: Running Injuries

 - Stress Fracture

 Shin Pain Treatment

-At PhysioWorks, we have several our highly skilled physiotherapists with a special interest in shin pain and joint injury.
-Traditionally, most shin pain conditions have often been treated with only short-term aims in mind. e.g. rest or painkillers.
+At PhysioWorks, we have several of our highly skilled physiotherapists with a particular interest in shin pain and joint injury.
+Traditionally, most shin pain conditions receive treatment with only short-term aims in mind. e.g. rest or painkillers.

 Common Shin Pain Treatment Options